Gielen History, Family Crest & Coats of Arms

 The surname Gielen was first found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where the family has held a family seat since early times.

-Important Dates for the Gielen family
+Early History of the Gielen family

 This web page shows only a small excerpt of our Gielen research.
 Another 135 words (10 lines of text) covering the years 1292, 1371, 1415, 1437, 1595 and 1317 are included under the topic Early Gielen History in all our PDF Extended History products and printed products wherever possible.